MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	   Age =          c( 20,  51,  32,  16,  61, 42,  35, 99, 29, 55),
 	   stringsAsFactors = FALSE)

-Now we would like to perform a series of data transformations:
+Apply a series of data transformations:

 -   Compute the total expenditures for each store visit
 -   Compute the average category expenditure for each store visit